LGBTQ rights in Taiwan: Registration of same-sex couples

-In the current practice, any two unmarried persons of the same sex can apply, in person, to any household registration office (except in the four counties mentioned above) to have their partnership recorded on the computerized household register.
-However, this information will not be displayed on either the National Identification Card or the Household Certificate (the latter shows the basic personal information of all individuals registered under the same address and the relationship between these individuals).
+At the time, any two unmarried persons of the same sex could apply, in person, to any household registration office (except in the four counties mentioned above) to have their partnership recorded on the computerized household register.
+However, this information would not be displayed on either the National Identification Card or the Household Certificate (the latter shows the basic personal information of all individuals registered under the same address and the relationship between these individuals).
 Instead, the household registration office issues a letter to the applicants certifying the registration.
 Kaohsiung and Taipei municipalities also issue partnership cards.
 Citizens with a foreign partner are also eligible for registration, but the foreign partner needs to provide a Certificate of No Marriage Record, or equivalent, from the country of origin and have it authenticated by the respective embassy or representative office of Taiwan.

 Nevertheless, the same-sex partnership registration, being an administrative measure, does not confer any actual legal status to a same-sex couple.
 The protections offered to same-sex partners are very limited, such as the right of requesting family care leave, applying for public housing as a family unit (in Taipei only) and granting consent to surgery on the partner's behalf.